interbit/docs-interbit/examples/simple-platform/run.md

 ### Set up environment variables for `web-auth-endpoint`

-1. Create the file `web-auth-endpoint.sh` with the following content:
+1. Create the file `web-auth-endpoint.sh` in the `secrets` directory with the following content:

     ```bash
     #!/bin/bash